Getting started

 What's the difference between Sandbox Sessions and Chat Sessions?

-Sandbox sessions are agent runs that executed inside a Docker sandbox — triage, PR review, build, health report, anything driven by a YAML workflow.
-They are stored as Agent SDK JSONL files on disk and listed on the dashboard's Sandbox Sessions tab.
+Sandbox sessions are agent runs that executed inside a sandbox — triage, PR review, build, health report, anything driven by a YAML workflow.
+Each phase runs agentic-pi run in a gondolin micro-VM (or Docker container when LASTLIGHT_SANDBOX=docker); events are streamed into a Claude-SDK-style JSONL envelope on disk and listed on the dashboard's Sandbox Sessions tab.

 Chat sessions are conversations from Slack threads.
-They run the in-process chat skill (not sandboxed) so replies are low-latency, and the harness resumes the same Agent SDK session on every turn of a given Slack thread.
-Every turn is persisted to SQLite (executions table) and one thread becomes one growing, coherent JSONL.
+They run an in-process @earendil-works/pi-ai chat loop inside the harness — one pi-ai conversation per Slack thread, history rehydrated from the messaging_messages SQLite table on every turn, so context holds for hours or days.
+Every turn is persisted (executions table) and one thread becomes one growing, coherent JSONL.
 They live on the dashboard's Chat Sessions tab.

 In short: sandbox sessions are one-shot workflow runs; chat sessions are multi-turn conversations glued to a Slack thread.